ghga-de/docs.ghga.de/user_docs/user_stories/submission/dpc_preparation.md

       - Different institutions will define differently which roles are authorised to sign contracts on their behalf.
 It is not typical that an individual researcher can alone sign a contract.

 - [x] Submit detailled information to complete the DPC.
       - If the proposed data submission can be supported by GHGA, the Data Controller will be asked by GHGA to supply the information necessary to prepare a bespoke Data Processing Contract for the Data Controller.
-THis includes details like the adress of the institutions, signatories, persons authorized to act and a description of the data to be submitted.
+This includes details like the address of the institutions, signatories, persons authorised to act, and a description of the data to be submitted.

 - [x] Submit the signed Data Processing Contract to GHGA for counter-signing and propossing.